 You can sign up when your babies are literally just born so you can get started on your home library right away!
 Click below to get free books for your kids!

 I share more of how I dealt with my unpaid maternity leave here.
 A lot of old-fashioned saving and a few tricks and hacks made it work (barely!).

 Preparing For a Child

-A final note on preparing for a baby: while we are busy shopping and preparing for a baby in a physical way we have to remember that we are being gifted a human being to raise in the best possible way.
-There is no school to prepare you for being a parent but there are a lot of resources available to you.
-Preparing for the physical and emotional needs of your baby is a really important part of preparing for a baby.
+A final note on preparing for a baby: while we are busy shopping and physically preparing for a baby, we have to remember that we are being gifted a human being to raise in the best possible way.
+There is no school to prepare you for being a parent, but there are many resources available to you.
+Preparing for your baby’s physical and emotional needs is a really important part of preparing for a baby.

 These are some of the books that really made a difference in my parenting journey: